 Also do the math when it comes to deferred interest.
 Consider how many months you have to pay off the balance and whether you can make large enough payments to do so.
 If your budget is too stretched to pay off the debt before the end of the promotional period, consider other options instead or use another payment method in conjunction with a medical credit card.

 If you have enough available credit on a card with a low interest rate, consider using that for medical expenses.
-Make sure the balance remains less than 25% of your limit, so you don’t hurt your credit score.
+Make sure the balance remains less than 30% of your limit, so you don’t hurt your credit score.
 Make substantial monthly payments to prevent too much interest from accruing.
 Cut back on spending and don’t use your card until the balance is back to zero.
-If you have good credit, consider moving the balance to one with 0% APR on balance transfers for a limited time, usually 12 months to 18 months.
+If you have good credit, consider moving the balance to one with a 0% APR on balance transfers for a limited time (usually 12 months to 18 months).
 Or, open a regular credit card with an intro 0% APR for purchases and use that for the medical bills directly.
 The benefit of these cards is that the interest won’t start accruing until the end of the promotional period.

 Credit cards aren’t the only way to pay your medical bills.
 There are several options for other financing, which may be a better, cheaper solution for you, depending on your individual circumstances.

-Loans: There are companies that specialize in medical loans, but plain-Jane personal loans from your bank can also be used to pay medical bills.
-These require a minimum credit score, typically 600-640 FICO score.
+Loans: There are companies that specialize in medical loans, but all-purpose personal loans from your bank can also be used to pay medical bills.
+These require a minimum credit score, typically a 600 to 640 FICO Score, although some lenders will accept scores as low as 580.
 Generally, higher credit scores mean a lower interest rate.
 Rates on unsecured loans typically range from 5% to 36% and are generally fixed.
-The installment payments makes paying back the loan easier—as long as you stick to the schedule—but you still have to pay interest on the amount you borrowed, making the overall cost of your medical procedure more expensive.
+The installment payments make paying back the loan easier — as long as you stick to the schedule — but you still have to pay interest on the amount you borrowed, making the overall cost of your medical procedure more expensive.

-Home equity: If you own a home and have decent credit (620 FICO score and above), consider tapping any equity that has built up over the years for the funds by getting a home equity loan, a home equity line of credit (HELOC), or cash-out refinance.
-These offer rates between 4% and 5%, lower than even the best rates on personal loans.
+Home equity: If you own a home and have good credit (660 FICO Score and above), consider tapping any equity that has built up over the years for the funds by getting a home equity loan, a home equity line of credit (HELOC), or cash-out refinance.
+These offer rates between 4% and 7%, lower than even the best rates on personal loans.
 HELOC rates are typically variable, so they can increase and decrease as the interest rate environment changes.
 Also, factor in any closing costs, which apply to refinances and equity loans and are usually wrapped into the total borrowed amount.

 Retirement savings: Some 401(k) plans allow you to take hardship withdrawals or loans against your savings for medical bills.
 You can also take early withdrawals from traditional and Roth IRAs to pay for unreimbursed medical expenses.
 To avoid the tax penalty when you withdraw early, the unreimbursed medical expenses must exceed 10% of your adjusted gross income.
-If it doesn’t and you’re under 59.5 years old, your withdrawal will be subject to income tax plus an additional 10% tax on top of that.
+If they don't and you’re under 59 ½ years old, your withdrawal will be subject to income tax plus an additional 10% tax on top of that.

 The information related to CareCredit® credit card, Wells Fargo Health Advantage® Credit Card and AccessOne MedCard has been independently collected by ValuePenguin and has not been reviewed or provided by the issuer of this card prior to publication.